civol/HDLRuby/README.md

 advanced D-FF with such unique features as an inverted output.
 So we would like to use it in other designs, for example a shift register of `n` bits.
-Such a system will include a generic number of `dff_full` instance, and can be described as follows making use of the standard Ruby library for connecting them together with compact code:
+Such a system will include a generic number of `dff_full` instance, and can be described as follows making use of the `zip` methods of the standard Ruby library for connecting them together with compact code:

 ```ruby
 system :shifter do |n|